pytorch/pytorch/docs/source/name_inference.rst

 ^^^^^^^^^^^^^^^^^

-Factory functions now take a new names argument that represents a name for each dimension.
+Factory functions now take a new :attr:`names` argument that associates a name with each dimension.

 ::